THEA - Theatre

 Training in, and development of, the special techniques required for period or stylized plays with special emphasis on Greek, Shakespearian and Restoration styles.
 Prerequisite(s): THEA 243, THEA 342 and THEA 228 with a grade of C or better.

 Focuses on the most primitive mechanism of survival: physical confrontation.
-Initiates the student performer into the secrets of creating safe and dramatically effective fights for both stage and screen.
-Through this introductory exploration of both armed and unarmed fighting styles, students learn to elevate physical conflict into artistic storytelling.
+Initiates the student performer into the secrets of creating safe and dramatically effective fights.
+Through this introductory exploration of both armed and unarmed combat styles, students learn to elevate physical conflict into artistic storytelling.
 Prior movement course recommended but not required.

 THEA 368.
 Collaborative Community Project (1).